Application icon

 If you want to create a database you must enable it via the Create track database and/or the Create album database settings.
 When enabling one of these settings, other settings will be enabled.

 For each database being created you must specify a location for the database files.
 Click on the file icon to the right of the field to select a location.
 The export set row must be supplied the name of an export set to use.
-Use the icon to the right of the field to select an export set.
+Use the icon to the right of the field to select an appropriate export set.

 The Source folder is the root folder to be passed to the batch processor. ie. it contains (directly or in subfolders) the audio files to be processed.